Managing Your Fabric Software

 For each of the actions listed below, you can click the box next to single switch in the update group or click the box next to Switch to select all the switches in the update group.
 The following options are then displayed above the update group:

 • Remove from Update Group: Click to remove the selected switch(es) from the update group.
-These switches are categorized under None in the Update Group.
+Such switches fall under group "None".

 • Create New Update Group: Click to create a new update group with the selected switch(es).